Buffalo, New York: Performing arts and music

 Buffalo is home to over 20 theater companies, with many centered in the downtown Theatre District.
 Shea's Performing Arts Center is the city's largest theater.
 Designed by Louis Comfort Tiffany and built in 1926, the theater presents Broadway musicals and concerts.
 Shakespeare in Delaware Park has been held outdoors every summer since 1976.

-Stand-up comedy can be found throughout the city and is anchored by Helium Comedy Club, which hosts both local talent and national touring acts.
+Comedy can be found throughout the city and is anchored by Helium Comedy Club, which hosts both local talent and national touring acts.